webplatform/docs/css/cssom/methods/getExpression/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=
 |Description=The following examples demonstrate how to use the '''getExpression''' method to retrieve CSS properties.
+This example retrieves the [[css/properties/width|'''width''']] property of a '''span''' object.
 |Code=&lt;body&gt;
 &lt;span id{{=}}"trueBlueSpan"
     style{{=}}"background-color:lightblue; width:100px"&gt;